Also known as: tuck planche, floor tuck hold, tuck hold floor, bodyweight tuck planche, tuck planche progression

 What are the benefits of the Planche Tuck on the floor?

-What common mistakes should I avoid with the Planche Tuck on the floor?
+What common mistakes should I avoid when practicing the Planche Tuck on the floor?

-How do I progress or regress the Planche Tuck on the floor?
+How can I progress or regress the Planche Tuck on the floor?